arthurcro/swift-validation/README.md

 ## Motivation

-Inspired by [Parsing](https://github.com/pointfreeco/swift-parsing), this library provides a declarative and composable way of validating any type of input into a `Validated` struct.
+Inspired by [swift-parsing](https://github.com/pointfreeco/swift-parsing), this library provides a declarative and composable way of validating any type of input into a `Validated` struct.
 This library is not meant to be used in production code yet.
-It is an experiment to learn more about Swift type system and result builders.
+It is an exercise to learn more about Swift type system and result builders.

 ## Getting started